 7. Lijiang Old Town in Yunnan

 A trip to the charming town of Lijiang is a step back in time.
-The ambiance is exceptionally mesmerizing, with cobbled streets, rickety wooden houses, gushing canals, the hospitable minority ethnic people and their rich culture.
-Outside the town, you can explore further to capture the splendid sights such as Jade Dragon Snow Mountain and Black Dragon Pool.
+The ambiance is exceptionally mesmerizing, with cobbled streets, rickety wooden houses, gushing canals, the hospitable minority ethnic people, and their rich culture.
+Outside the town, you can explore further to capture splendid sights such as Jade Dragon Snow Mountain and Black Dragon Pool.

 A bird's eye view of the Lijiang Old Town